LukaszNowakowski/TelematicsBuilder/README.md

 Each step above logs its process to a file or files.
 When changes are commited and pushed, those logs are gathered and sent to defined e-mail address.

+Logs are then stored in requested location (by parameter LogsPersistencePath).
+Under directory defined there a structure of directories is created to make it easier to search specific log.
+On first level there are directories for each year in which process was executed.
+Under each year there are directories for months.
+Underneath there are log files that have names in structure:
+{%ApplicationsBranch%}_{%ServicesBranch%}_{%yyyy-MM-dd.HH-mm-ss%}.zip, where date is date of completion of operations.